francisco-ricardo/graphs_post/README.md

 # DESCRIPTION

-It is a latex document about Neural Translate Machine.
+It is a latex document about Graphs Theory.

 ## HOW TO COMPILE